dpi-tta-slides/landing-page-review/PITCHME.md

 <!-- Does the page feature a clear and compelling call to action (CTA), such as a sign-up or get-started button, that is easily identifiable and encourages visitors to engage with the app? -->

-- Explanation of Features and Benefits
+- Explanation of Features (What the app does) and Benefits (Why users should care)

 <!-- Is there a concise explanation of how the app works, through a combination of text, visuals (e.g. infographics), to illustrate the app's key features and benefits? -->